gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ### Set the config file

-So, we just heard about the `config.py` and obviously our Flask App needs one.
+We just touched the `config.py` and obviously our Flask App needs one.
-Let's set it up!
 Please create the `config.py` file in the base folder and paste the following content:

 ```python
 class BaseConfig(object):
     ENABLED_MODULES = {